Cheesy Chicken Enchilada Casserole

-It’s finally (finally!) cooling off here, and so I can justify all of my soups, stews and casseroles.
+It’s finally (finally!) cooling off here, case and so I can justify all of my soups, stews and casseroles.
 In honor of the cold weather (what?
 55° is cold for Miamians!), I made a spicy Chicken Enchilada Casserole with a crumbly, cheesy tortilla crust.

 This casserole reminds me of a 7-layer dip, even though you’ll find no canned chili or cream cheese in here.
 You start with a layer of brown rice, then follow up it with layers of beans, hominy, sauteed onions and poblano peppers, shredded chicken, Enchilada sauce, corn tortilla dough and shredded cheddar cheese.
 Into the oven for 35 minutes, and out comes a slightly spicy, bubbly, cheesy casserole of goodness.